Jump To Section

 - In Shakespeare’s Macbeth, the conflict is resolved when Macduff kills Macbeth, but the denouement does not occur until later—when Malcolm tells the audience he will restore Scotland to peace after the chaotic and murderous upheaval chronicled in the play.

-Become a better writer with the MasterClass All-Access Pass, which gives you access to video lessons taught by literary masters, including Neil Gaiman, Dan Brown, Margaret Atwood, and more.
+Become a better writer with the MasterClass Annual Membership, which gives you access to video lessons taught by literary masters, including Neil Gaiman, Dan Brown, Margaret Atwood, and more.